What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 Why Do The Recommended Temperatures Vary Between Regions?

-Essentially, air conditioners have to work harder to offset harsher climates.
+Air conditioners have to work harder to offset harsher climates.
 This means people living in warmer climates should set their cooling temperature a little lower, while people in cooler climates should set their heating temperature a little warmer.

 What Is The Most Economical Way To Run An Air Conditioner?